Engagement Rate Calculator: Instagram, TikTok, YouTube, Facebook, LinkedIn, X

 Brand teams running this four-pass workflow consistently book creators who deliver ROI within 30-60 days of campaign launch; teams skipping the audience-match step routinely overpay 2-4× for the actual reach they get.
 The Collabios free calculator handles passes one and two; the marketplace verification layer handles passes three and four — no agency retainer required.

 For post-campaign reporting, the per-post engagement counts from this calculator feed directly into the earned media value (EMV) calculator to translate the engagement into paid-media-equivalent dollar value for board-level reviews.
 For booking-to-launch audience projections (relevant when the campaign launches 30-90 days from contract signature), pair the engagement rate with the audience calculator to model what the creator's follower count and resulting reach will be at launch.
+To rank a whole shortlist rather than assess one account at a time, run the same likes-and-comments figures through the hype calculator, which collapses them into a single 0-100 score you can sort on.

 For creators: benchmarking your own engagement rate against the tier floor and reading the verdict as a rate-negotiation lever